 Description: Pre-adjust the standard deviation of each isochore in the isochore package directly above the surface, relative to the seismic envelope.
 The scaling will be done so that the weight of the model path that use the isochore package will be (approximately) the number that is specified.
 A specified weight of 0.5 corresponds to equal weight for the isochore package and the velocity model (or depth converted thickness model).
+A value close to 0 gives less weight to the isochores, meaning that the seismic envelope will dominate.
 See Section 11.1.4 for details.

-The scaled isochores can be exported using write-scaled-input-isochores and write-scaled-input-SD-isochores.
-If the seismic envelope consist of depth surfaces (no travel times given) then <reflector must be set to yes for this option to have any effect.
+The scaled isochore uncertainties can be exported using <write-scaled-input-SD-isochores>.
+If the seismic envelope consist of depth surfaces (no travel times given) then <reflector> must be set to yes for this option to have any effect.